 - One of our engineers can visit your property at a time convenient for you.

-- All gas appliances need to be safety checked for completion of your certificate.
+- All gas appliances (such as boilers, fires and cookers) need to be safety checked for completion of your certificate.

 - A check will confirm your appliances are safe to use.